shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-best-practices-for-buyers.md

 - Each deal ID can only be associated with a single deal price.
 Enter one price when setting up a deal in REVV Connect.
-If multiple prices are entered, Xandr will only map the deal to the highest possible price.
+If multiple prices are entered, Microsoft Advertising will only map the deal to the highest possible price.
 - Each deal ID can only be associated with a single buyer.
 Enter one buyer member when setting up a deal in REVV Connect.
-If multiple members are entered, Xandr will only map the deal to the first buyer member.
+If multiple members are entered, Microsoft Advertising will only map the deal to the first buyer member.
 - Deals with a price in a foreign currency may drift from the agreed-upon price as the exchange rate fluctuates.
-On the day the deal is synchronized with Xandr, Rubicon converts the deal price to USD.
+On the day the deal is synchronized with Microsoft Advertising, Rubicon converts the deal price to USD.
 Rubicon does not refresh the deal price with updated daily exchange rates.
 It will remain static and may drift from the agreed-upon price in the foreign currency.